We want to help give children the best chance at

 What We Do

 There are currently about 4,000 children attending public schools in the Turks & Caicos Islands.
-Our Breakfast Programme, which provides free breakfast every school day to all the students at the schools in North Caicos, Middle Caicos, South Caicos and Salt Cay.
-There are approximately 200 children in these schools.
-We also have our Food Bank Programme that operates in the remaining public schools, which you can read about below.
+Our Breakfast Programme, which provides free breakfast every school day to all the students at the primary and secondary schools in North Caicos, Middle Caicos, South Caicos and Salt Cay.
+There are approximately 380 children in these schools.
+We also have our Food Bank Programme that operates in the remaining public schools, which you can read about in the next tab.

 With the start of the Breakfast Programme in September 2016 the teachers quickly reported that they saw an improvement in the students’ attention, focus and attendance.
 The menu was designed to provide these young students with a nutritious and balanced breakfast so they are able to make the most of their morning classes.

 - Fresh fruit (daily)

 - Oatmeal with cinnamon and brown sugar (once weekly)